dail8859/DoxyIt/README.md

 ### Doxygen Commenting Format
 The format string is used to customize the Doxygen Function Commenting block generated.
 There are currently a few keywords that are used.
 - $FILENAME - The current file name.
+- $FUNCTION - The name of the function/method.
 - $PARAM - Expands to a single function/method parameter.
 Any line containing this will get repeated for each parameter.
 - $@ - Expands to the prefix character for Doxygen commands.
 - $| - Marks the alignment position.
 This flag is only valid for lines containing $PARAM.